infinum/qa-handbook/Testing/Testing - WordPress.md

 On this website, you can download and install a script called WordPress.
 For this, you need a web host that supports minimal requirements and little time.
 WordPress is fully customizable and can be used for almost anything.

+For additional information and tools mentioned in this article, check out the [Eightsgift DevKit.](https://eightshift.com/forms/welcome "Eightsgift DevKit.")

 ## How to use WordPress?

 There are several different roles a user can play.
 If you get an Administrator approach, you'll have absolute control of everything, the whole CMS system: adjusting settings, adding and changing content, installing plugins, themes, and many more.
 Of course, that also carries a lot of responsibility.
 You can seriously screw up something as the Administrator, and it can cost you dearly, so be careful.